-As a school, we are very aware of the dangers of pupils who may go missing due to a range of reasons.
+As a school, we are very aware of the dangers of pupils who may be absent or go missing due to a range of reasons.
 The school follows clear guidelines using the GSCP Protocol and our Attendance Policy.

 Vulnerable Pupils